Available 24h

 Description

 Hans Burgkmair Battle of Oudenaarde Woodcut.
-This rare specimen, in excellent condition and very fresh, belongs to a series of woodcuts printed from original 16th-century blocks, engraved by the German Hans Burgkmair the Elder, depicting battles of Emperor Maximilian (1512-1516), titled Marx Treitzsaurwein der Weisskunig (History of Emperor Maximilian I and his ancestors in 236 woodcuts), first published in 1775.
+This rare specimen, in excellent condition and very fresh, belongs to a series of woodcuts printed from original 16th-century blocks, engraved by the German Hans Burgkmair the Elder, depicting the battles of Emperor Maximilian (1512-1516), titled Marx Treitzsaurwein der Weisskunig (The History of Emperor Maximilian I and his ancestors in 236 woodcuts), first published in 1775.

-Color printing, also known as siligraphy, is a relief engraving technique in which parts of the upper surface of a wooden panel that do not form part of the design are removed; the matrices are coated with ink and used to produce multiple copies of the same subject through printing with a press.
-Since woodcut is a type of relief etching, it is not difficult to insert the woodcut block into typographic forms, allowing for simultaneous printing of text and images.
+Color printing, also known as siligraphy, is a relief engraving technique where parts of the upper surface of a wooden panel that do not form part of the design are removed; the matrices are coated with ink and used to produce multiple copies of the same subject through printing with a press.
+Since woodcut is a type of relief print, it is easy to incorporate the woodblock into typographic forms, allowing for simultaneous printing of text and images.

 Hans Burgkmair, known as the Elder (Augsburg, 1473 – Augsburg, 1531), was a German painter considered the first German artist of the Italian Renaissance, and also the first to apply chiaroscuro techniques in his woodcuts.

-The print is housed in a double cardboard measuring 50 x 35 cm and contains items from an antiquarian collection in Bologna.
+The print is mounted in a double cardboard frame measuring 50 x 35 cm and contains exhibits from an antiquarian shop in Bologna.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
 It features significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese barocco—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Selectively used materials were employed to further emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Mythology and ancient times were also of interest, so supports and legs often took animal forms.

 Attributes / Details